 Will there be resources available to help migrate course content from the current Bb Learn system to the next LMS?
 Accordion Closed

-Yes, NAU is investigating the engagement of professional services to assist in content migration, versus doing all migration in-house.
-Regardless, NAU faculty and other content owners will be at least partly responsible for assisting with the migration of their content.
+Yes, NAU is has contracted professional services to assist in content migration, versus doing all migration in-house.
+Regardless, NAU faculty and other content owners will have the ability to export/import their own courses, in addition to what is supported through third-party migration.
 The transition to the next LMS will serve as an excellent opportunity to refresh and transform content.

-Will faculty be able to copy their own course content in the next LMS?
+Will faculty be able to copy their own course content in Canvas?
 Accordion Closed

 Course copy controls and procedures will be determined during the implementation phase, but our hope is that instructors will be able to copy their own course content from semester to semester or section to section without submitting a request to the help desk.
-This and other LMS policies and business practices will be reviewed during implementation of the next LMS.
+This and other LMS policies and business practices will be reviewed during implementation.

-How long will the next LMS be in use at NAU?
+How long will Canvas be in use at NAU?
 Accordion Closed

-Contract terms will not be determined until implementation, but NAU will almost certainly engage in a multi-year contract with the next LMS.
-The current LMS (Blackboard Learn original course view) has been in use for over 10 years.
+NAU has engaged in a multi-year (5 year) contract with Canvas which may be renewed for multiple years after that.
+The current LMS (Blackboard Learn Original Course View) has been in use for over 10 years.

-Will the next LMS be integrated with Zoom or another web conferencing tool?
+Will Canvas be integrated with Zoom or another web conferencing tool?
 Accordion Closed

-Standardization of course content is important to get new faculty started and to hand over classes from one teacher to the next; will the next LMS allow for standardization?
+Standardization of course content is important to get new faculty started and to hand over classes from one teacher to the next; will Canvas allow for standardization?
 Accordion Closed

 Every LMS allows for some level of standardization of course content and structure, but academic programs will be responsible for enforcing that standardization.
 Transition to a new LMS is an excellent opportunity to provide more consistency and standardization between courses.